-I’ve published on a wide range of topics including the philosophy of learning, educational technology, and integral theory.
-My work has appeared in a variety of academic journals including, American Psychologist, New Ideas in Psychology, Mind, Brain, and Education, Integral Review, and the Journal of Philosophy of Education.
+I’ve published two books.
+Social Justice and Educational Measurement was based on my dissertation and traces the history of standardized testing and its ethical implications.
+My second book, Education in a Time Between Worlds, expands the philosophical work to include grappling with the relations between schooling and technology more broadly.
+I also write for peer-reviewed academic journals across a range of topics including the philosophy of learning, educational technology, and integral theory.
+My work has appeared in a variety of journals including, American Psychologist, New Ideas in Psychology, Mind, Brain, and Education, Integral Review, and the Journal of Philosophy of Education.

 This site makes available my publications and blog, as well as my services and ways to get involved and get in touch: email.